Steven Soderbergh: Views on film industry

 Soderbergh is a vocal proponent of the preservation of artistic merit in the face of Hollywood corporatism.
 He believes that "cinema is under assault by the studios and, from what I can tell, with the full support of the audience".
 He claims that he no longer reads reviews of his movies.
-"After Traffic I just stopped completely," says the director.
+"After Traffic I just stopped completely", said the director.
 "After winning the LA and New York film critics awards, I really felt like, this can only get worse".

-Soderbergh claims to not be a fan of possessory credits, and prefers not to have his name front and center at the start of a film.
-"The fact that I'm not an identifiable brand is very freeing," says Soderbergh, "because people get tired of brands and they switch brands.
+Soderbergh dislikes possessory credits, and prefers not to have his name front and center at the start of a film.
+"The fact that I'm not an identifiable brand is very freeing," Soderbergh stated in 2009, "because people get tired of brands and they switch brands.
 I've never had a desire to be out in front of anything, which is why I don't take a possessory credit."
 He often takes cinematography credits on his feature films under the alias Peter Andrews, the given name of his father, and editing credits under Mary Ann Bernard, that of his mother.

-In 2009, Soderbergh appeared before the Foreign Affairs Committee of the House of Representatives, and "cited the French initiative in asking lawmakers to deputize the American film industry to pursue copyright pirates," indicating he supports anti-piracy laws and Internet regulation.
+In 2009, Soderbergh appeared before the U.S. House Committee on Foreign Affairs, and "cited the French initiative in asking lawmakers to deputize the American film industry to pursue copyright pirates", indicating he supports anti-piracy laws and Internet regulation.

 Personal life

-Soderbergh is married to Jules Asner, whom he often credits for influencing his female characters.
-He has a daughter with his first wife, actress Betsy Brantley.
+Soderbergh married actress Betsy Brantley in 1989; the couple had a daughter together before their 1994 divorce.
+He has been married to Jules Asner since 2003, whom he often credits for influencing his female characters.
+He has a daughter, born in 2010, with a woman in Australia, where he was working during a separation from Asner.
 Soderbergh lives in New York City.
+His 2023 web series Command Z was filmed inside his own home.

 In 2009, Soderbergh signed a petition in support of film director Roman Polanski, calling for his release after Polanski was arrested in Switzerland in relation to his 1977 sexual abuse case.